nixfu/reddit-shreddit/README.md

 # DAILY SHREDDING

-Included is also a program for daily shredding.
+Included is also a program for daily shredding, called daily_shreddit.py.
 You can run this program as a daily cron job and it will automatically delete and shred any messages/pm's, comments, and submissions that are older than the DELETE_AFTER_DAYS (> days old) in the settings.py.